 A 'made in' claim, often touted for national pride, can use raw materials 'grown' or 'produced' in multiple countries, but must undergo 'substantial transformation' in the claimed country to comply with the standard.
 For instance, an Australian shoe manufacturer can import raw leather from Italy, and then turn it into a shoe in their home country and claim 'Made in Australia.'
 However, if a t-shirt was manufactured in China, and only a graphic was added in Australia, the same claim cannot be made.

 Whether it be for care instructions or origin claims, the smallest details printed on those tiny garment tags speaks volumes about both your product and your brand.
-Inaccurate care labelling can do damage to expensive material and cause significant consumer distrust in your brand.
+Inaccurate care labeling can do damage to expensive material and cause significant consumer distrust in your brand.
 Likewise, a false claim of 'Made in Australia' on a t-shirt manufactured in Vietnam comes with costly legal consequences.
 Once an article has been widely circulated, recalls and relabelling efforts can really set a company back.

 With same-day inspection reports and 48-hour lab turnaround time, we allow your clothing and textile product company to stay on top of your line so that no inaccurate or poorly made label will ever make it to its market, and your company will never be put at risk!Easily Schedule Your Textiles Lab Tests and Inspections Online